-Working with other committees and the Committee of Clerks, this Committee is responsible for developing and monitoring employment policies and procedures that apply to all staff employed by the Meeting.
+This Committee is responsible for the oversight of the staff employed by the Meeting.
 The Presiding Clerk serves as an ex officio member.
-The Committee's duties include reviewing and commenting on all job descriptions and revised job descriptions prepared by other Committees; signing or co-signing all employment contracts; providing advisory assistance on personnel matters to committees that supervise employees; making recommendations to Meeting's committees regarding activities that may affect the workload of the staff; making recommendations on salaries or hourly compensation rates and employee benefits to the Finance and Stewardship Committee; reviewing and revising of the Meeting's Statement of Employment Policies and Procedures manual as necessary; ongoing evaluation and preparation of an annual written evaluation of the Administrative Secretary; making a recommendation to the Committee of Clerks on the renewal of the Administrative Secretary's employment contract; and, in collaboration with the Committee of Clerks, supervision of the

-Administrative Secretary, including providing advisory assistance on personnel matters and office procedures...
-As such the Personnel Committee maintains a standing agenda item on the Committee of Clerks' periodic meetings to facilitate its supervision of the Administrative Secretary's work.

-The Personnel Committee acts as a review committee for an Administrative Secretary hire and recommends one or more candidates for employment to the Committee of Clerks.
-While acting as a review committee, the size of the Personnel Committee is increased by at least two persons recommended in collaboration with the Nominating Committee and approved by the Meeting for Business.
+The Committee's duties include preparation and annual review of job descriptions; recommendations on salaries, benefits, and salary schedules to the Finance and Stewardship Committee; the review and revision of employment policies and procedures as necessary; ongoing evaluation and an annual written evaluation of the work of the Administrative Secretary and Event Manager; recommendation to the Committee of Clerks on the renewal of the Administrative Secretary and Event Manager's contract of employment; providing advisory assistance to the Administrative Secretary and Event Manager on personnel matters and office procedures; making recommendations to Meeting committees regarding activities that may affect the workload of the staff.
+The Personnel Committee acts as a search committee for an Administrative Secretary and Event Manager and recommends a candidate for employment to the Committee of Clerks.
+While acting as a search committee, the size of the Personnel Committee is increased by at least two persons recommended by the Nominating Committee and approved by the Meeting for Business.

-Handbook Meeting Staff, sec.
-5 Standing Committees, sec.
-7 Additional Documents, sec.
-12.8
+Meeting Staff, sec.
+5